QIYIHAN/DE-on-GDP-and-Economy/README.md

-# Economic Growth and Data Engineering: A GDP-Focused Study
+# Economic and Data Engineering: A GDP-Focused Study

 ## Division of labor
 Our team will divide the task based on the data acquisition methods (Groups A, B, C, D) before integration.